AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/update-your-content.md

 The binary data of an asset is exposed as a SIREN link of type `content`.

 Assets can have multiple renditions.
 These are typically exposed as child entities, one exception being a thumbnail rendition, which is exposed as a link of type `thumbnail` ( `rel="thumbnail"`).
+-->

-### Content Fragments {#content-fragments}
+## Assets HTTP API and Content Fragments {#assets-http-api-content-fragments}

-A Content Fragment is a special type of asset.
-They can be used to access structured data, such as texts, numbers, dates, amongst others.
+Content Fragments are used for headless delivery, and a Content Fragment is a special type of asset.
+They are used to access structured data, such as texts, numbers, dates, amongst others.

 As there are several differences to *standard* assets (such as images or audio), some additional rules apply to handling them.

-#### Representation {#representation}
+### Representation {#representation}

 Content fragments: